Meatpacking District

 52 Gansevoort St., Meatpacking District

 It’s a weekend in New York.
-In other words, head to Pastis—it has finally reopened, and it’s done so perfectly.
+In other words, head to Pastis—it has returned, and it’s done so perfectly.
 The subway tiles, the vintage mirrors, the mosaic flooring, and best of all, much of the original menu are still there.
 Order a dozen oysters, maybe the Gruyère omelet, and glass of light rosé—everybody else is.
 Then sit back and enjoy the real reason you’re here: The stellar people-watching.
-Images courtesy of Louise Palmberg.

 Y7 Chelsea (Closed)